 8. The Push & Pull Factors of Human Migration

+Why do people move out of their country?
 After watching this video, you will be able to explain what human migration is and give examples of push and pull factors that can be involved.
-A short quiz will follow.

 9. Cultural Diffusion: Definition, Expansion & Popular Cultures

 In this lesson, we'll use the examples of viral videos, hip hop, and yoga to explore how culture is diffused and expanded.
 We'll also look at how the Internet impacts our understanding of popular culture.

 10. Environmental Influences on Human Settlements & Activities